jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [Pick a persona that you believe will help you address the gender bias within your design.]

-I've selected **[Abby/Patricia/Patrick/Tim]** as my persona.
+We've selected **[Abby]** as our persona.

-I've selected my persona because...
-[Tell us why you picked your persona in 1-3 sentences.
-Your explanation should include why your persona will help you address gender-inclusiveness bugs in your design.]
+We've selected our persona because Patricia/Patrick and Tim represent the majority of the customers of Koko.
+We selected Abby because she represents the minority, allowing us to address gender-inclusiveness bugs in our design.

 ### Tasks